Emperorv2/TECHNOBOT/README.md

 ```
 Get help regarding setting up

-your 𝕋𝕖𝕔𝕙𝕟𝕠𝔹𝕠𝕥 in our official
+your Emperor in our official

 support Group and get updates